-So how do these three consequences change behaviour?
+So how do these three consequences change behavior?

 If things ‘get better’ for a dog, he will in the future, repeat whatever he was doing just before things got better.

 Think of it this way.
-This pattern of behaviour makes logical sense for an animal in the wild.
+This pattern of behavior makes logical sense for an animal in the wild.